 Employee Data Management

-Human resources departments collect and house some of company networks’ most highly sensitive data.
+Human resources departments collect and house some of the company networks’ most highly sensitive data.
 While other departments focus on customer data, product info, and other sensitive intellectual property, human resources manage critical employee data.
-This data includes workers’ personal information, salary details, and more, which–if leaked–can cause major legal, financial, and reputational damage to the larger organization and employees themselves (i.e. identity theft).
+This data includes workers’ personal information, salary details, and more, which–if leaked–can cause major legal, financial, and reputational damage to the larger organization and employees (i.e. identity theft).
 As attacks on employee data and HR departments continue to increase, it’s essential that HR departments make a strategy for mitigating cybersecurity risk before it’s too late.

 Compliance